mben-dz/Delphi_UDP_AutoDiscovery/README.md

 ### 2. Client Setup
 - Creates a UDP client that:
-  - Binds to the **local LAN IPv4** (not a virtual adapter) using TIdIPWatch or GStack WILL NOT HELP YOU HERE !!.
+  - Binds to the **local LAN IPv4** (not a virtual adapter), Using TIdIPWatch or GStack WILL NOT HELP YOU HERE!!.
 ```
 function GetIP : String;
 begin